daspec/www.daspec.com/guides/install.md

 ## Continuous integration

 Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
 This means that you can use those scripts straight away in a continuous integration setup.
 However, it's a good idea to change the standard list of formatters to something more easily machine consumable.

 ## In a browser

 The core DaSpec code is available as a simple bundle (without any third party dependencies) through Bower.
 To install it, just use

     bower install daspec

 You can then wire up components and execute arbitrary DaSpec specifications.

-    markdownFormatter = new DaSpec.MarkdownResultFormatter();
+    runner = new DaSpec.Runner(defineSteps);
-    runner = new DaSpec.Runner(defineSteps, markdownFormatter);
+    markdownFormatter = new DaSpec.MarkdownResultFormatter(runner);
-    runner.example(spec);
+    runner.execute(spec);
     result = markdownFormatter.formattedResults();

 For an example project, see the [daspec-js-bower-example project on GitHub](https://github.com/daspec/daspec-js-bower-example)